19sabhya/Logger/README.md

 ... so on
 ```

-These singleton classes now must be accessible to the class Logger.
-The class Logger constructor must take
+These singleton classes now must be accessible to the `class Logger`.
+The `class Logger` constructor must take
 the path to the output file as discussed earlier.
 We made the class Logger thread-safe using a mutex lock.
 It is done in order to avoid deadlock conditions that may arise when two or more threads attempt to write
 in the log file, simultaneously.